apreug/windofchange/README.txt

-Wind of change Songtext, Scorpions
+Wind of change Songtext, Scorpions, 1990